delvinjoseph13/subspace_assignment/README.md

 ---
 ## About The Project

-**Subspace Pro** is a sophisticated AI assistant designed for real-time, intelligent conversations.
+**Subspace** is a sophisticated AI assistant designed for real-time, intelligent conversations.
 The application is built from the ground up on a modern, serverless, GraphQL-native architecture.
 It features a polished, responsive user interface with advanced conversational features like chat history management, markdown rendering, and the ability to edit and regenerate responses.

 The entire project adheres strictly to the assignment's requirements, focusing on security, a GraphQL-only API, and a clean separation of concerns between the frontend and a secure automation backend.